Perturbative solution of the Einstein Constraints with Spin and Momentum Far Away From a Binary Source in the Bowen-York formalism: The Einstein Constraint equations and the initial data

 where $r_{1}, r_{2}>0$ are distances from the centers of the black holes, $n_{1i}$ and $n_{2i}$ are unit normals on spheres of radii $r_{1}, r_{2}>0$ .
-To solve the Hamiltonian equation, we need to find the square of the extrinsic curvature (\ref{Bowen-York_extrinsiccurvature}).
+[For a more general Bowen-York type solution than the one we have taken here, see \cite{Beig}.]
+To solve the Hamiltonian constraint equation (\ref{elliptic0}), we need to find the square of the extrinsic curvature (\ref{Bowen-York_extrinsiccurvature}).
 Here we shall use the vector notation as it, otherwise, gets cumbersome.
+The below formula is valid for {\it generic} angles, not just for the particular case depicted in Fig. (\ref{fig:Positions0}).

-It should be clear that even under these simplifying assumptions, the Hamiltonian constraint cannot be solved exactly.
-Hence, we will resort to perturbation theory, but before that, using the exact extrinsic curvature, without any approximation, we can compute the ADM \cite{ADM} linear momentum and spin, but of course not the ADM energy.
-This is because, assuming asymptotic flatness, one has
+It should be clear, from this expression that even under simplifying assumptions depicted in Fig. (\ref{fig:Positions0}), the Hamiltonian constraint, a nonlinear elliptic PDE, cannot be solved exactly.
+Hence, we will resort to perturbation theory, but before embarking on that computation, we can compute the ADM \cite{ADM} linear momentum and spin, using the exact extrinsic curvature, without any approximation.
+But of course we cannot compute the ADM energy.
+This is because, assuming asymptotic flatness, for the conformal factor, one has

-and defining the deviation as $h_{ij} :=(\psi^{4}-1)\delta_{ij}$, the total momentum of the hypersurface $\Sigma$ is determined only by the re-scaled extrinsic curvature on a sphere at infinity:
+and defining the deviation from the flat space as $h_{ij} :=(\psi^{4}-1)\delta_{ij}$, the total momentum of the hypersurface $\Sigma$ is determined only by the re-scaled extrinsic curvature on a sphere at infinity:

 which, for (\ref{Bowen-York_extrinsiccurvature}) yields $P_i = p_{1i}+ p_{2i}$.
 The total conserved {\it total angular momentum} is similar:

 yielding $J_{i}= j_{1i}+ j_{2i}$.
 On the other hand, to compute the ADM mass, we will need the exact form of the ${\mathcal{O}}(1/r)$ term in the conformal factor since we have